PureLayout/PureLayout/README.md

 ### Releases
 Releases are tagged in the git commit history using [semantic versioning](http://semver.org).
 Check out the [releases and release notes](https://github.com/smileyborg/PureLayout/releases) for each version.

+#### Upgrading from v1.x to v2.0?
+Upgrading from v1.x of the library to v2.0 should be a very simple and easy process.
+Please review the [migration guide](https://github.com/smileyborg/PureLayout/wiki/Migrating-from-PureLayout-v1.x-to-v2.0) for more information.

 ## Usage
 ### Example Project